Aba-Network/aba-blockchain/README.md

 To troubleshoot, do aba stop all, edit ~/.aba/mainnet/config/config.yaml (or equivalent) and change log_level value to DEBUG, and review ~/.aba/mainnet/log/debug.log for messages to help diagnose the issue or communicate with our support team

 aba-blockchain is based on chia-blockchain from Chia Network Inc., licensed under the Apache 2.0 license.
-The Aba team regularly offers support to CNI & several major Chia projects.
+The Aba team is not affiliated with Chia Network Inc.

 ## Install and start Timelord